 The Melodians Steel Orchestra UK is always looking for a new challenge and projects to stretch and improve its performances.
-The following are eight projects that they have worked on over the past eight years.
+The following are nine projects that they have worked on over the past eight years.

 Art Night 2018

 The Melodians collaborated with the artist Jeremy Deller for the second time to become an ‘Art Installation’ in Battersea for Art Night 2018 on 7th July.
 They performed a single piece of music continuously for the entire evening from 6pm until 1am the next day (with just a 1 hour break for dinner).
 This meant that they performed the same piece of music ‘Ghost Town’ by The Specials around 50 times.

 The composer of the music, Jerry Dammers, visited during the evening and seemed very pleased with the Melodians’ performance of his composition.
 The audience came and went continuously during the evening and when the Melodians finished their performance at 1 am on the 19th there were still around 25 people watching and listening.
 It might have been difficult to keep going but as the visitors changed continuously during the evening and everyone seemed to enjoy it, the Melodians were able to maintain their performance for the whole of the 6 hours of playing.
 They received a fantastic round of applause at the end.

 Jeremy Deller on Desert Island Discs

 Jeremy Deller contacted the Melodians on the 1st November to say he was going to be a guest on Desert Island Discs in 2019 and would like the Melodians to record a piece of music to be one of his 8 tracks to ‘take with him to the Desert Island’.
 His choice for the Melodians was Hallelujah by Leonard Cohen and he wanted an up-tempo version of the song.
 However, we only had 4 weeks to arrange it, learn it and record it for BBC Radio 4.